dyhes/zulip/templates/zerver/help/gdpr-compliance.md

 **Subprocessors**

-Zulip Cloud may use the following Subprocessors to host Customer Data or provide infrastructure that helps with delivery and operation of our Services:
+Aloha Cloud may use the following Subprocessors to host Customer Data or provide infrastructure that helps with delivery and operation of our Services: